 F# value types map to a corresponding CLI value type that has corresponding fields.
 Reads and writes of sizes less than or equal to one machine word are atomic.

 The VolatileField attribute marks a mutable location as volatile in the compiled form of the code.
-The semantics of adding this attribute are documented in the ECMA CLI specification, which is listed in “References” at the end of this specification.
+The semantics of adding this attribute are documented in the ECMA CLI specification (page 8237).

 Ordering of reads and writes from mutable locations may be adjusted according to the limitations specified by the CLI memory model.
 The following example shows situations in which changes to read and write order can occur, with annotations about the order of reads: